aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/apply-conditional-formatting-in-worksheets/_index.md

 ---
 title: Apply Conditional Formatting in Worksheets
-description: How to use Aspose.Cells library in C# to apply conditional formatting in worksheets.
+description: How to use Aspose.Cells for Python via .NET library to apply conditional formatting in worksheets.
 By adjusting these criteria, you have more control over how cells look and appear.
-keywords: Aspose.Cells, Conditional Formatting, C#, Worksheet, Formatting
+keywords: Aspose.Cells, Conditional Formatting, Python, Worksheet, Formatting
 type: docs
 weight: 130
 url: /python-net/apply-conditional-formatting-in-worksheets/